 Norman M. Steinberg

 Norman M. Steinberg is Vice-Chair of BFL Canada, where he also sits on the Board of directors.
-In addition, Mr. Steinberg is a director of Dorel Industries, Senior Advisor to Persistence Capital Partners, Chair of the McGill University Health Centre Foundation, Chair of the Board of Governors of the Montreal Symphony Orchestra, and Canadian Co-Chair of Women in Governance, member of the Board of Directors and Organizing Committee of the Australia-Canada Economic Leadership Forum, and Strategic Advisor of Vanadium One Iron Corp.
+In addition, Mr. Steinberg is a director of Dorel Industries, Senior Advisor to Persistence Capital Partners, Chair of the McGill University Health Centre Foundation, Chair of the Board of Governors of the Montreal Symphony Orchestra, Co-Chair of Women in Governance, member of the Board of Directors and Organizing Committee of the Australia-Canada Economic Leadership Forum, and Strategic Advisor of Vanadium One Iron Corp.

 In the period of 2005 to 2017, Mr. Steinberg served as Co-Chair and then Chair of Norton Rose Fulbright Canada and as Global Chair of Norton Rose Fulbright.

-Mr. Steinberg holds a Bachelor of Science and a Bachelor of Civil Law from McGill University.
+Mr. Steinberg holds a Bachelor of Science and a Bachelor of Civil Law from McGill University in Montréal, Québec.